 - Watch.
 A timepiece, to me, is an essential navigation aid.
 I never hit the trail without it.
 In fact, I use it more than most items on the list of essentials, including my compass.

 - Pencil and paper.
 I've seen this listed as part of the first aid kit, but I'd prefer to see it stand alone.
 I keep a hike log on every hike.
 Additionally, paper could be used to write a note in an emergency.
 I always carry a spare pencil.

 - Bandana.
 Maybe this is not considered an essential, or perhaps it's included in a first aid kit.
 But for me, I never hike without it.
 In fact, I carry two, a clean one in my first aid kit for emergencies, and one in my pocket for wiping my sweaty brow.
-Consider some of its uses: head band, handkerchief, water filter, sling, bandage, dust mask, flag, washcloth, towel, hot pad, etc.
+Consider some of its uses: head band, handkerchief, water filter, sling, bandage, padding a hotspot, dust mask, flag, washcloth, towel, hot pad, etc.

 - Wet wipes.
 These are marvelous inventions which I list as must-carry equipment.
 I have some pre-wrapped towellets which are included in my first-aid kit, but I don't really use these.
 They end up getting tossed out and replaced with the regular rotation of first aid supplies.
 But I do use regular wet wipes a lot.
 Since we use them in our household, I put a few in a baggy and carry them in an outer pocket of my daypack.
 They come in handy for such things as washing my hands or face, cleaning up a skinned knee, or whipping off a piece of equipment.
 I put the used ones in the same baggy as used tissue.